The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

 \subsubsection{DGP 2 Results - ``Simple" Blip Function}

 As shown above, DGP 2 has a true blip function that is a simple function of one covariate (referred to here as a ``simple" blip function).
 Here, the true optimal rule is described by a simple parametric model for the blip; thus, we expect this approach to perform well.
 However, in practice one is unlikely to be sure that the truth can be well approximated by a simple rule; it is thus of interest to evaluate what price is paid for expanding the library to include more aggressive machine learning algorithms and metalearners.
 In particular, one might expect that, for smaller sample size, adding machine learning-based candidates and more complex metalearners risks substantial drop-off in performance.
-However, specifying a library that includes simpler parametric models, in addition to machine learning approaches, may help mitigate this risk.
-In fact, for this particular DGP, we see, across metalearners and risks, only a small price in performance from adding machine learning algorithms to a library including only simple parametric models.
-In short, having an ODTR SuperLearner library that also includes parametric models is better than having a library that only consists of data adaptive, machine learning algorithms.
-Within the libraries that did contain parametric models, particularly for the discrete metalearner, $R_{MSE}$ risk performs slightly better than $R_{E[Y_d]}$ risk; for other metalearners there is little difference in performance in terms of risk.
+However, specifying a library that includes algorithms based on simpler parametric models, in addition to machine learning approaches, may help mitigate this risk.
+In fact, for this particular DGP, we see, across metalearners and risks, only a small price in performance from adding machine learning algorithms to a library including parametric regressions.
+In short, having an ODTR SuperLearner library that also includes algorithms based on parametric models is better than having a library that only consists of data adaptive, machine learning algorithms.
+Within the libraries that did contain parametric algorithms, particularly for the discrete metalearner, using the $R_{MSE}$ risk yields slightly better performance than using the $R_{E[Y_d]}$ risk; for other metalearners there is little difference in performance in terms of risk.
 Performance of the metalearners varies slightly by sample size.
 Below we describe results specific to each sample size.

 \paragraph{$n$ = 1,000}